Novartis/EQP-QM/README.md

    Here `<data directory>` is the directory in which all necessary annotation files for EQP-QM are created.
 It needs to be supplied in the quantification step.
-The setup will take a while to complete but it is only necessary to execute this step once for each genome annotation.
+The setup will take a while to complete but it is only necessary to execute this step once for each GTF file.

    **GTF file**:
    Only entries with feature type `exon` which contain a `gene_id` field